I have to be honest; I am not a fan of following recipes. As a homesteader, I like to use what I have on hand and growing in my garden.

 Soft-bodied fruits like fresh berries only take a couple of days for extraction.
 I usually strain blackberries or strawberries after 48 hours to avoid extracting the off-flavors that can come from the seeds.

-Rinds, such as from lemon, lime or orange, also work well for extractions because of their high oil content.
+Rinds, such as from lemon, lime, or orange, also work well for extractions because of their high oil content.
 They do impart a little more bitterness in vinegar than they would in an alcohol or water extraction.
 So, you may want to reserve the rinds for use in fire cider with sweetener or shrubs.

 – Fruit Juice

 Many recipes also call for juices to be added to raw vinegar.
 Because juices usually contain sugar, they also tend to convert quickly to vinegar.
-Also, since quite a bit of the minerals and oils tend to be in the plant matter, juices don't always impart a lot of flavor to the mix if stored more than a few weeks.
+Also, since quite a bit of the mineral and oils tend to be in the plant matter, juices don’t always impart a lot of flavor to the mix if stored more than a few weeks.